wdoganowski/tv3_call_center_analyzer/README.md

 # Call Center Analyzer

-Use the Amazon Transcribe to prepare the transcription of the call and the Berdock with `Anthropic Claude 3 Sonnet` model to prepare the tranlation and analyzis.
+Use the Amazon Transcribe to prepare the transcription of the call and the Bedrock with `Anthropic Claude 3 Sonnet` model to prepare the translation and analyses.

 The Bedrock is prompted with following instruction: